pondermatic/kb-support/readme.txt

 * **New**: New ***Reply Settings*** section added to Tickets settings tab
 * **New**: Choose which status a ticket should transition to when a customer reply is received
+* **New**: You can now send email notifications to agents assigned to tickets as additional agents.
+Enter `{code}` into the notifications setting option.
+Tickets -> Settings -> Emails -> Notifications

 * **Tweak**: Duplicate switch removed